iangreenleaf/blog_house/_drafts/how-to-plan-your-garden.md

 We also had some site-specific constraints and issues to address.
 Most of these were revealed during the observation period.

- * Our north-facing windows are close to the street, and with only empty space between the house and the sidewalk, it made our dining room feel a little exposed.
-   It would be nice to have something to partially screen the view.
+ * The thin strip between the garage and alley was full of weeds and in bad condition, being an especially tough site.
+ * Much of the lawn was lumpy and uneven.
+   Some areas had pretty good grass, but others were very weedy and/or patchy.
  * Since the yard is level with the public sidewalk, it feels very weird if there isn't something to delineate the border.
- * The wind can really rip across parts of the lot.
-   The worst seems to be north winds traveling across the front yard.
  * The back of the lot, near the alley, was neglected and in terrible condition.
    The soil was so compacted that nothing would grow there until it was improved.
    Drainage was also very poor and it would remain very wet for a long time after rains.
- * The alley is not a charming view and would do well to be screened.
- * The thin strip between the garage and alley was full of weeds and in bad condition, being an especially tough site.
- * Much of the lawn was lumpy and uneven.
-   Some areas had pretty good grass, but others were very weedy and/or patchy.

 ## Zones ##